NCAR/DART/models/clm/tutorial/README.rst

 ::

- > cd ~/DART/models/clm/shell_scripts/cesm2_2/
+ > cd <dartroot>/models/clm/shell_scripts/cesm2_2/
  > ./CLM5_setup_assimilation

 ..
 Caution::

- Once the setup is complete the script will provide steps (1-8) displaying 'Check the case'.
+ Once the setup is complete the script will output steps (1-8) displaying 'Check the case'.
 These steps are good for general reference, however, **for the tutorial ignore these steps and continue to follow the instructions below.**